 - I recommend using RG6 cable such as this one from Mediabridge, which is tri shielded and 75 Ohm to minimize interference (not all RG6 types are tri or quad shielded, so I’d specifically look for this).

 - The coaxial cable should take as direct a route as possible to your television in order to minimize the effects of interference and signal leakage.

 Once you’ve threaded the cable through, be sure to caulk around holes and waterproof other coax connections to prevent moisture from outside getting in and causing corrosion.

 Thanks to newer technology, you won’t have to run the OTA antenna cabling to every television in the house.

-Boxes like those made by HDHomerun (which include ATSC tuners) connect via Ethernet to your WiFi router, allowing you to wirelessly access the antenna signal from multiple devices courtesy of an app on your phone or tablet.
+Boxes like those made by HDHomerun (which include ATSC tuners) connect via Ethernet to your WiFi router or networking hub, allowing you to wirelessly access the antenna signal from multiple devices courtesy of an app on your phone or tablet.

 Setting up an HDHomerun device – which I recommend for distributing OTA television signals throughout your home WiFi network – is a convenient proposition for enjoying free ABC, NBC, CBS, FOX, etc.

 Cable Providers Might Make Things Easier in the Future

 The good news is that providers are increasingly realizing that cable television (in its current form) is on track to become a dud sometime in the future.